25YojanGandha/25YojanGandha/README.md

 ## About Me
 I am Yojan Gandha 👋, a pre-final year student at Birla Institute of Technology, Mesra currently pursuing my bachelor's degree in Computer Science and Engineering.
 I am always up for new skills and technology.
-My main interest lies in Web Developnment and DSA.
+My main interest lies in Web Development and DSA.

 - 🌱 I’m currently learning ReactJS
 - 👯 I’m looking to collaborate on Web Development Projects using ReactJs or DOM.